K-Roe/K-Roe/README.md

 - 👋 Hi, I’m K-Roe but you can call me Karl.
-- 🌱 I’m currently Laravel
+- 🌱 I’m currently learning Laravel
 - 💞️ I’m looking to collaborate on any projects or even just feed back on some of the projects I have already done.
 - 📫 How to reach me drop me an email at Karlroe919286@msn.com